 French Broad Falls (Mill Shoals)

-Hike Distance: 0.5 miles roundtrip
+Hike Distance: 0.5 miles round-trip

 An overshadowed gem in our opinions, this waterfall is one of a few on the same privately owned land.
 French Broad Falls (Mill Shoals) and Birdrock Falls sit behind the Living Waters Ministry.

 Thankfully, the landowners have been kind enough to allow public access.
-Located on NC Highway 215, there are no signs for these falls, so many people overlook them.
-However, they are definitely worth seeking out!
+Another great waterfall along NC Highway 215; there are no signs for these falls, so many people overlook them.

 Read More: 20+ Kid-Friendly Waterfalls In NC (Easy Hikes And Swimming Holes!)